Support That Understands the Job.

 The Family and Medical Leave Act (FMLA) provides unpaid leave of up to twelve workweeks in a 12-month period while protecting your job position.

-Getting started at Renewal House is simple and supportive.
-From the first phone call to your first day on campus, our team makes sure you feel welcomed, understood, and prepared.
+Getting started is simple and supportive.
+From the first phone call to your first day, our team makes sure you feel welcomed, understood, and prepared.
 Every step is designed to ease the transition into treatment so you can focus on what matters most—your recovery.

 Call or fill out our form to connect with our admissions team.
 We’ll listen to your needs and answer your questions.